elliotcm/StaticCache/README.md

 It's probably been done before, hell it's probably already in Sinatra, but this was one of those situations where it seemed quicker to make it than to investigate a bunch of docs.

+Edit: Archiving this as I switched to static files long ago.

 Usage
 -----